Tenerife airport disaster: Communication misunderstandings

 A simultaneous radio call from the Pan Am crew caused mutual interference on the radio frequency, which was audible in the KLM cockpit as a three-second-long shrill sound (or heterodyne).
-This caused the KLM crew to miss the crucial latter portion of the tower's response.
+This caused the KLM crew to miss the latter portion of the tower's response.
 The Pan Am crew's transmission was "We're still taxiing down the runway, Clipper 1736!"
 This message was also blocked by the interference and inaudible to the KLM crew.
 Either message, if heard in the KLM cockpit, would have alerted the crew to the situation and given them time to abort the takeoff attempt.

-Due to the fog, neither crew was able to see the other plane on the runway ahead of them.
+Due to the fog, neither crew was able to see the other plane on the runway.
 In addition, neither of the aircraft could be seen from the control tower, as the airport was not equipped with ground radar.

 After the KLM plane had started its takeoff roll, the tower instructed the Pan Am crew to "report the runway clear."
 The Pan Am crew replied, "OK, will report when we're clear."
 Upon hearing this, the KLM flight engineer expressed his concern about the Pan Am not being clear of the runway by asking the pilots in his own cockpit, saying "Is he not clear, that Pan American?"
 Veldhuyzen van Zanten emphatically replied, "Oh, yes", and continued with the takeoff.